Tuesday, December 29, 2020

 If you happen to be interested in the death rates of some of those "freedom" loving states where the governors actually encouraged virus spreading events like motorcycle festivals and political rallies, you might note that North and South Dakota currently own the 4th and 7th highest death rates, respectively, of the 50 states.
 I can only wonder if, had the White House been more interested in preventing death than winning an election, the governors of those states might have been more assertive in trying to prevent the virus from spreading, thereby saving the lives of Dakotans who might have been able to stay relatively unscathed had they tried even a little bit.

 And then there is the obvious fact that upwards of 40% of the deaths (where barely 1% of the population lives) happened in long term care facilities.
 Would a coordinated federal effort in concert with better decision making by some of the east coast governors have helped?
 For sure.
-But, if you want to better understand why those facilities, that industry, suffered so much death, you can read this month's AARP magazine for more details, Suffice it to say, that when you allow an industry to self regulate, to pay paltry wages to its caregivers, to be dependent on tax payer money for a large percentage of its revenue, and to reflect the all too pervasive attitude that America exhibits towards its elderly (better unseen), then we have a recipe for disaster when facing such an unexpected pandemic.
+But, if you want to better understand why those facilities, that industry, suffered so much death, you can read this month's AARP magazine for more details.

 Ultimately, the question is, what did we learn?

 For me, the question of how much trust we place in our elected officials goes to the heart of some of our problems today.
 For many years there has been a concerted effort to drive a wedge between the people and the government.
-While it is certainly important to apply the smell test to the words and actions of our public servants, it times of crisis it is only through large scale action which can only be accomplished through coordinated efforts by all levels of government (and public-private partnerships), will effective measures be realized.
+While it is certainly important to apply the smell test to the words and actions of our public servants, it times of crisis it is only through large scale action that can only be accomplished through coordinated efforts by all levels of government (and public-private partnerships), can effective measures be realized.
 When the smell is too much too handle, we vote for someone new.
 And when election results are threatened to be overturned, we call bullshit, and apply the label traitor.

 During WW2 when rations of gas and meat were required, air raid drills were held, and sacrifices were made for our brave soldiers, policies that certainly restricted individual liberty, the vast majority of Americans understood the necessity of temporarily adhering to such restraints.
 Did we trust the government more, or did we understand that exceptional times demanded exceptions measures?